|Nutritional Guidelines (per serving)|

-Gather your ingredients.
+Gather the ingredients.

 Whisk together the milk, eggs, and vanilla in a bowl.

-In a separate bowl whisk together the flour, mochiko, baking powder, salt, and sugar.
+In a separate bowl, whisk together the flour, mochiko, baking powder, salt, and sugar.

 Combine the wet and dry mixtures in a bowl until they are completely combined.
-The batter should be the consistency of pancake batter, a little thick, but not too thick!
+The batter should be the consistency of pancake batter—a little thick, but not too thick.